Hamilton Thunder: History

 After only two weeks of coaching Markovic decided to return to Croatia due to unexpected health concerns.
 His replacement was former Portugal national football team and Benfica F.C. assistant coach Manuel Gonçalves Gomes.
 Hamilton's situation improved under Gomes as he led them to a seven-game undefeated streak to retain their position on top of the standings in their conference.
 On the conclusion of the 2003 season Hamilton clinched their first trophy the Western Conference title and qualified for the postseason.
 Their playoff run came to a conclusion in the semi-finals against Vaughan Sun Devils losing to a score of 2–0.

-For the 2004 season the organization brought in former North York Astros coach Jorge Armua.
-He signed Ottawa Wizards top goalscorer Kevin Nelson, added Charles Gbeke, Blazenko Bekavac, Saša Milaimović and Brazilian Edmilson de Carvalho Barbosa to his roster.
+For the 2004 season, the organization brought in former Hamilton Italo Canadian soccer player and Hamilton Steelers VP Frank Riga to manage the team, and former Steelers player John Di Pasquale was hired to coach.
+They signed Ottawa Wizards top goalscorer Kevin Nelson, added Charles Gbeke, Blazenko Bekavac, Saša Milaimović and Brazilian Edmilson de Carvalho Barbosa to his roster.
+Team owner Italo Ferrari fired Di Pasquale in mid-season, and Frank Riga resigned.
+Italo then brought in former North York Astros coach Jorge Armua.
 Armua repeated Hamilton's previous success by once again claiming the Western Conference title and securing a playoff berth.
 In the postseason the Thunder faced Toronto Croatia in the semi-finals, but were defeated by a score of 2–0.
 Armua resumed his duties as head coach for Hamilton for the 2005 season.
 Where he once again added more silverware to Hamilton's cabinet by successfully defending their Western Conference title for the third year in a row.
 The achievement allowed the Thunder Crew a bye to the semi-finals, where the club would face the Oakville Blue Devils - unfortunately Hamilton were deprived of five core players from the starting lineup because the players were affiliated with the Woodbridge Azzuri which consequently discontinued their association with Hamilton resulting in a shortage of players for the club which led to their defeat to Oakville.
 Once more Hamilton was without controversy as the club was forced out of Brian Timmis Stadium due to unpaid rental fees with a debt over $26,074.21 over several years, which resulted in team to relocate to the Ontario Soccer Centre in Vaughan.

 During the 2005 playoffs, the Hamilton Spectator revealed that Italo Ferrari, thought to be the owner of the team, was involved in personal bankruptcy proceedings with no assets, and debts of $2 million; Ferrari claimed to in fact not be the owner.
 Two weeks after the semifinal loss, the league announced the revocation of the franchise.
 On October 22, 2005, the CPSL Board of Governors revoked the franchise of the Hamilton Thunder Soccer Club as a member of the CPSL.
 Top sales rep of the franchise was Gerry Fonzo, now a successful Director of Business Development and Client Retention at the Hamilton Tiger-Cats.